-Students are not allowed time off to attend APTA Combined Section Meetings (CSM) unless preapproved with the assigned DCE and CI.
-Preference is given to students who have a CSM platform or poster presentation.
-If pre-approval is received, a maximum of 1-2 days will be offered.
+Students are not allowed time off to attend APTA Combined Section Meetings (CSM) unless preapproved by their assigned DCE, SCCE, and CI.
+Preference for time off is given to students who have a CSM platform or poster presentations.
+If pre-approval is received, a maximum of 1-2 days will be allotted.
 Pre-approval must be obtained prior to making any flight or travel arrangements.
-If approved, students are responsible for making up time missed during the clinical experience.
+If approved, students are responsible for making up time missed during the CE experience.
+Refer to attendance policy and procedure above.